SvenGroot/Ookii.CommandLine/src/Samples/README.md

 - The [**Long/short mode sample**](LongShort) demonstrates the long/short parsing mode, where
   arguments can have both a long name with `--` and a short name with `-`.
 It also showcases a few other non-default options.
+- The [**Custom usage sample**](CustomUsage) demonstrates the flexibility of Ookii.CommandLine's usage help generation, by customizing it to use completely different formatting.